pusher/pusher-js/README.markdown

 ## Developing

+Run a development server which serves bundled javascript from <http://localhost:4500/dev/pusher.js> so that you can edit files in /src freely

+    ruby devserver.rb

-In order to build a combined `pusher.js` and `pusher.min.js` just install the gem dependencies and run rake:
+In order to build the minified versions:

     gem install closure-compiler sprockets
-    mv config/config.yml.example config/config.yml
+    mv config/config.yml.example config/config.yml # and edit
     ENVIRONMENT=development rake

+If you wish to host the javascript on your own server you need to change [:js][:host] in `config.yml`.

 ## Testing